mw00847/molecular-interactions/README.md

 ![Training data shows the position of hydrogen on the energy landscape](./energy_training_data.png) Results 2.
 Training data shows the position of hydrogen on the energy landscape

-The PCA plots reveal clear structure–property trends across the dataset.
+The PCA plots reveal clear structure property trends across the dataset.
 Distances from water hydrogens to the carbonyl oxygen (H7···O=C and H8···O=C) and dipole moments show smooth gradients across PC1, indicating they are key contributors to variance in the data.
-Angular features are more uniformly distributed, while calculated energy is tightly clustered with a few distinct low-energy outliers.
+Angular features are more uniformly distributed, while calculated energy is tightly clustered with a few distinct low energy outliers.
 These results suggest that geometric features, particularly distances and dipoles, are more strongly captured in the principal components.

 ![PCA](./PCA_coloured.png)
 Results 3.
 PCA coloured by feature